ryanzhumich/AESLC/README.md

 This repository contains data for our ACL 2019 paper "This Email Could Save Your Life: Introducing the Task of Email Subject Line Generation".

-Please contact me at r.zhang@yale.edu for any question.

 Please cite this paper if you use our data.
 ```
 @InProceedings{zhang2019slg,